Keyclic/docs-en/members.rst

 Administrator
 -------------

 Every user can create his own organization.

-The user who created the organization becomes member and admin of that organization, his role is *Admin*
+The user who created the organization becomes member and admin of that organization, his role is *Admin*.

 The admin has the following permissions added to his membership privileges :

 - Add new members,
+- Change the member's roles,
 - Manage the organization's categories,
 - Manage the organization's places,
 - Manage the organization's partners,